 GMLP's smaller gas distribution utility in Vermont, VGS, is exposed to construction cost overrun risk.
-The capital budget of VGS's major capital project, the Addison Natural Gas Project, has increased approximately 79% to USD 154 million from its 2013 initial estimate of USD 86 million.
-As a result, the Partnership took a pre-tax impairment charge of USD 10.3 million in F2015 following the agreement reached with the Vermont Department of Public Service.
-However, negative earnings and cash flow impacts from the project cost overrun have been manageable within the current rating category.
+The capital budget of VGS's major capital project, the Addison project, has increased approximately 93% to USD 165.6 million from its 2013 initial estimate of USD 86.6 million.
+As a result, the Partnership took a pre-tax impairment charge of USD 10.3 million in F2015 (following the agreement reached with the Vermont Department of Public Service for costs of USD 134.0 million) and \$26.5 million in the nine months ended June 30, 2016.